ussaohelcim/chell-date/README.md

 ## chell-date callbacks

 - update(dt)
-	- second callback to be called every frame
+	- first callback to be called every frame
 - draw(dt)
 	- last callback to be called every frame